rarredon/VelocityAssignment/README.md

 To run, you must have flask installed.
+The following should get you up and going.

 ```
 >>> git clone https://github.com/rarredon/VelocityAssignment